TimothyByrd/d2rmm_mods_ch/RuneAndGemSplitting_CH/README.md

 ## Rune and Gem Splitting for D2RMM

-This mod adds recipes for upgrading and splitting runes and gems.
+This mod adds recipes for upgrading and splitting runes and gems, also for converting between gem types.

 Upgrade 2 lower to 1 higher.
 Split 1 higher to 2 lower.
 Can make the split recipes also require a thawing potion for compatibility with StackableRunes and StackableGems mods.